PennyLaneAI/catalyst/doc/dev/architecture.md

     different logical qubits, all the while providing some safety guarantees that an operation acting on a previously deallocated qubit is not silently rerouted to a device qubit that has already been remapped to another logical qubit.
-Instead, an error is raised as this always idicates a bug in the compiled program (use-after-free).
+Instead, an error is raised as this always indicates a bug in the compiled program (use-after-free).

   - **Remote execution:** While the aim of Catalyst is to locate the runtime as close to devices as possible to enable real-time communication, it currently features a "legacy" execution mode for